David-OConnor/saturn/README.rst

 datetimes.
 All operations are top-level functions: No dealing with methods from multiple modules and objects.

-There are several existing modules designed to improve Python's datetime functionality.
+There are several existing modules designed to improve Python's datetimes.
 Here's why Saturn is different:

- - Uses native datetime.datetime and datetime.timedelta types for compatibility and speed
+ - Uses native datetime types for compatibility and speed
  - Only one import required
  - Clean, intuitive syntax and function names.
 No boilerplate.
  - Operates exclusively with top-level functions; no sorting through methods